jtl-software/changelog-extractor/common/definition.md

 Everything before the top most Version is ignored, so you can write there whatever you want or leave it empty

 ## Versions (Required)
 Version must be defined with a Level 2 Heading and should follow [Semantic Versioning](https://semver.org/)
+You may add a `unreleased` version, this will be ignored

 ## Security Flag (Optional)
 The Security Flag must be defined by being **BOLD** and must be in the same line as the Version